athowes/multi-agyw/README.md

 - [x] Add .pdf plot to `process_information-criteria`
 - [x] Add standard errors to DIC results
   - [ ] To add to plot once first run with this information is processed
-- [ ] Split the `aaa_data_survey_behav` tasks up: a lot going on (unclear what exactly to split into)
+- Split the `aaa_data_survey_behav` tasks up: a lot going on (unclear what exactly to split into)
-  - [ ] Modularise linking cluster identifiers to area (talk to Oli about this)
+  - [ ] Modularise linking cluster identifiers to area (talked to Oli about this and looks like something he has done / is doing -- task will be to update relevant scripts to use his tasks once they are available)
 - [ ] Analysis of the extent of the differences between the different models e.g. compute maximum difference between (mean) estimates then arrange in decreasing order
 - [ ] Understand how the Poisson trick interplays with different structures for multinomial model (baseline category, nested, etc.)
 - [ ] Possibility to include covariates
 - [ ] Extend Malawi model by adding more surveys (PHIA and MICS).
 Could use survey specific intercepts
 - [ ] Fitting model jointly to multiple countries
 - [ ] Should the `utils` scripts be reports?
 Report to run reports?
 Report to run report which runs reports?
+  - When running an `orderly` report is it possible to create data outside of the draft folder?
+  - `run_fitting` is probably best staying as external to `orderly` anyway
+  - `pull_naomi_areas` might be better using `orderly_pull_dependencies`
 - [ ] Katie [has processed](https://github.com/mrc-ide/naomi-orderly/commit/f162d2d227a30150fa078187a8c83ddb84164be0) the BWA data now.
 Could import this into `multi-agyw` and test, though could also wait until scripts are moved to e.g. `naomi-orderly`.
 Not high priority but good to check that it's OK for the different data
-- [ ] Previous estimates from workbook are based upon national estimates of FSW population size.
-Think about how to integrate these

 ### Low priority